hatchddigital/fbfs/README.md

 working APP_ID in the `<head>` Facebook init code.

 ## Release History
+- v0.1.3 Added new event for clearing the input with expected markup added to the example.
+Moved state-searching to the parent element wrapper not the input.
 - v0.1.0 Initial working plugin to allow searching and a simple callback when a friend is selected by the user of the script.